Clint Eastwood shooting movie in Belen

 “Everybody’s searching for good news now-a-days.
 What we’re seeing with this production today, is people are excited.
 They’re happy to have something going on in town that’s a little bit different than always having to worry about COVID-19,” Cordova said.

 But COVID-19 is still in the back of everyone’s mind on set.
 According to the New Mexico Film Office, all productions must follow the state’s guidelines while filming.
-It said this in a statement:
+The office said this in a statement:

 “All film and television productions in New Mexico are required to adhere to the state’s operative emergency public health order, associated public health restrictions and COVID Safe Practices.
 Those restrictions include but are not limited to the adherence to occupancy maximums, the maintaining of a six-foot distance between individuals, wearing masks at all times, daily disinfection, symptom screenings, and more.”